swiftlang/swift/docs/SIL.rst

 - Dead code detection/elimination.
 Non-implicit dead code is an error.
 - Definitive assignment of local variables, and of instance variables in constructors.
+- Basic ARC optimization for decent performance at -O0.

 If the diagnostic passes all succeed, the final result is the *canonical SIL* for the program.
 Performance optimization, native code generation, and module